Early Intervention Practitioner Level 4 Apprenticeship

 The apprenticeship

-The Early Intervention Practitioner Level 4 apprenticeship is a work-based programme completed over 12-18 months.
+The Early Intervention Practitioner level 4 apprenticeship is a work-based programme completed over 12-18 months.
 It can be funded by the apprenticeship levy or co-funded by your employer.
 During this programme, you'll gain hands-on experience in your workplace while studying for your qualification through off-the-job training.

 Upon successful completion of the apprenticeship, you'll become a qualified Early Intervention Practitioner and a Thrive Licensed Practitioner.